esimonetti/SugarDockerized/README.md

 ## Stacks available
 There are few stacks available, with in itself multiple platform combinations.
 You can read more about the specific stacks on the links below:
+* [Sugar 81](stacks/sugar81/README.md) - For local development to apply to Sugar cloud only versions
 * [Sugar 8](stacks/sugar8/README.md)
+* [Sugar 710 or Sugar 711](stacks/sugar710/README.md) - For local development to apply to Sugar cloud only versions
 * [Sugar 79](stacks/sugar79/README.md)
 * [Sugar 79 upgraded to a future version](stacks/sugar79upgrade/README.md)
-* [Sugar 710 or Sugar 711](stacks/sugar710/README.md) - For local development to apply to Sugar cloud only versions

 ### Types of stacks
 There are mainly two types of stack: